 Present Your Website Performance Findings with this Helpful Optimization Report Template

-A slow website affects customer happiness, increases abandonment, lowers brand experience, impacts SEO, frustrates site admins, and just kinda makes everything suck.
-We’ve been "under the hood" performance tuning websites for clients for 14 years.
-In our Improving Website Performance Series, we'll help you establish a baseline for your site, review the key levers we look to for performance improvements, and point you in the right direction as you get started.
+This article is part of our Improving Website Performance Series, where we'll help you establish a baseline for your site, review the key levers we look to for performance improvements, and point you in the right direction as you get started.